Microarchitecturovisco/Cloud-project/README.md

 All the containers will start at the same time.
 However, user and travel services will wait until the discovery service is available and then these application will start.
+Number of replicas for each service can be specified in the _docker-compose-swarm.yml_ file.

 4. Check the status of the services:
 ```docker service ls```